nathanjonjon/youtube-stream-notifier-linebot/README.md

 ## General Info
 A LineBot deployed on Heroku that notifies users and groups when a given YouTube channel launches video or stream.
+The project was meant to help my fellows in church to subscribe to our preach stream on live via `Line`, especially for the elderly.
+Note that this is a simplfied one of the running service on production, and is used to help others build something alike.

 ## Project Structure